EURODEO/openradardata-requirements/Deliverable_Requirements.md

 - various national scanning strategies, definitions of scanning time, spatial and temporal resolution.
 - different quality processing levels

-## Dependencies

-This chapter is meant to capture any relationships or interdependencies between different requirements.
-This information can be important for understanding how the system works as a whole, and for ensuring that each requirement is considered in the context of the broader system.

-### Relationship between

-## Constraints and assumptions

-The purpose of this sub-section is to document any limitations or assumptions that could impact the development of the system in order to ensure that the final product meets the users' needs and expectations.
-These constraints could include factors such as budget or time constraints, technical limitations, or any other factors that could affect the functionality or usability of the system.
-By identifying and addressing these constraints and assumptions early in the development process, we can minimize the risk of delays, misunderstandings, or unsatisfactory outcomes.

 ## User requirements

 Description of use cases.
 Three of the use cases are stated also in the FEMDI documentation and four are related to E-SOH requirements.
 These are stated at each use case.